robertmassaioli/setdown/README.markdown

 ### Input Files

 In setdown *each file is treated as a list of elements where each line is an element*.
-You may have thought that each file would be treated as a Set of elements (no duplicate lines).
-But I decided not to make this a requirement, this is because I don't assume that you will give us sorted input with no duplicates or that it will be easy for you to do so.
-Instead you can give us any file that you like and the first thing that setdown will do to those files is sort them and remove duplicates; essentially turning them into sets.
+Input files do not need to begin as sets; they can contain duplicate and unsorted elements.
+Setdown will automatically sort and de-duplicate all input files, turning them into sets.

 Another important point is that of relativity: specifically, if have a **.setdown** file that references the input file "some-elements.txt" and I run the setdown executable from a directory that